 Few things can get in the way of a normal day faster than knee pain.
-If you’re suffering from lingering knee pain, Mohitkumar Ardeshana, MD, of Claremont Medical Center in Claremont, California, can help.
+If you’re suffering from lingering knee pain, Mohitkumar Ardeshana, MD, of Claremont Medical Center in Claremont, California, and service Upland, CA and Pomona, CA, can help.
 Numerous treatment options can relieve pain and restore proper joint function, but the first step is a thorough diagnostic exam.
 Schedule your visit today using the simple online tool, or call the office to speak with a friendly staff member regarding availability.

 Your knees are a part of your body you probably overlook until an issue arises, at which point you may be able to think of little else.
 When you consider the nearly constant use and significant strain to which your knees are subjected, it’s a wonder that knee pain isn’t more common.